CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/04-speech.md

 # Lab: Explore AI speech

+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll interact with a generative AI model using speech.
-The goal of this exercise is to explore speech-to-text (STT) and text-to-speech (TTS) functionality with a generative AI model.
+In this lab, you'll interact with a generative AI model using speech.
+The goal of this lab is to explore speech-to-text (STT) and text-to-speech (TTS) functionality with a generative AI model.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Open the Speech Playground app
++ Task 2: Select a voice
++ Task 3: Use speech to interact with the model

+### Estimated timing: 15 Minutes

 ## Task 1: Open the Speech Playground app